 The best tablets for college are great devices that are all rounded to cater for the needs of a college student.
 When buying a tablet, you need to consider a few things including whether the tablet requires a computer to use or it is fully portable, the operating system, and if the tablet has a keyboard or not if you need it as a note taking tablet.

 While your choice of a tablet will most likely be based on price and what you can afford, you’ll also want to consider what type of tablet will fit your needs.

-Now, there are two types of tablets out there: Windows-based and Android-based.
+Now, you can get an iPad, a Windows-based and Android-based Tablet.
 So which one is right for you?
 This is dependent on what apps you use most often.
 However, most apps are usable on all the platforms so it’s up to you actually.

 If you use Microsoft apps like Word, PowerPoint, Excel, and Outlook often, you will want a Windows-based tablet.
 Since these are already installed on the tablet you won’t have to spend extra time or money downloading them.